Ifrit-Fire/Advanced-Adapters/README.md

 Thats it!

 ### Adding To Your Project
 All adapters are found within the `lib` directory.
-Each adapter is a standalone class file which you can copy and paste into your code.
-If using Android Studio, you can import the module directly into your app instead.
+Once the repo is cloned, you can import the module directly into your app.
+If using Eclipse, you'll need to manually copy each class file over to your code.
+For additional help refer to the [Getting Started](https://github.com/JaySoyer/Advanced-Adapters/wiki/Getting-Started) wiki.

 Everything found within `app` is the source code for the Google Play store [demo app](https://play.google.com/store/apps/details?id=com.sawyer.advadapters.app&hl=en "Advanced-Adapters Demo App").
 You can also use it for seeing how to use the adapters.